‘Brown Bag Lecture’ series returns with rangers, geologists, national monuments

 The lineup for February is as follows:

 Feb.
-3 — Ask Ranger John Sims.
+3 — Ask a Ranger

-Most of us, at one time or another, wanted to become a ranger.
+Most of us, at one time or another, have wanted to become a ranger.
 Here is your opportunity to ask a bona fide public lands ranger what the job is really like.

 Hear about the highlights of a typical day, as well as the greatest challenges facing those charged with protecting public lands.